 So, what is wrong with social media?
-Let’s consider one of the most popular, Facebook.
+Let’s consider the popular Facebook.
 Hundreds of posts every day, many of which irrelevant.
-Some selfie here, some cat there, a status update, some lifelogging.
+Some selfie here, some cat there, a status update, some life logging.
 Then there’s a little conversation, which usually involves a few “likes”, perhaps a link or two to some website, and that’s it.
 This is the average scenario.
 Facebook has not been created in order to provide people an exhaustive means to communicate.
-It is a platform where people can experience little samples of Warhol’s 15 minutes of fame phenomenon but is not meant for any serious conversation.
+It is a platform where people can experience little samples of Warhol’s 15 minutes of fame phenomenon but it is not meant for any serious conversation.

 It is also permeated by a narcissistic attitude although it is a deceiving idea of narcissism.
-Of course, we do like feeling appraised, but is not just that.
-McLuhan’s concept of narcissism leads us to what we perceive as an extension (not being able to recognize the image reflected, there’s a deceptive cognition of the other than self, hence a fallacious certainty that the image is an extension which eventually will anesthetize our perception).
+Of course, we do like feeling appraised but it is not just that.
+McLuhan has a better explanation of narcissism.
+For him is what we perceive as an extension: not being able to recognize the image reflected, there’s a deceptive perception of the other than the self, hence a fallacious certainty that the image is an extension which eventually will anesthetize our perception.

 The youth Narcissus mistook his own reflection in the water for another person.
 This extension of himself by mirror numbed his perceptions until he became the servomechanism of his own extended or repeated image.
 The nymph Echo tried to win his love with fragments of his own speech, but in vain.
 He was numb.
 He had adapted to his extension of himself and had become a closed system.

 A large part of the tools we use nowadays, especially the most appealing ones (technological tools, electronic devices, social media, and so on), fall into the McLuhan’s narcissistic interpretation.
-In other words, the tools we use have become extensions, hence we can’t disconnect, we experience them in a sort of endless loop, a closed system as McLuhan calls it, where the input and the output merge into each other, and what could be expressed with own sentences and words, becomes a link to a website, a quote, an image, a photograph.
+The tools we use have become extensions, hence we can’t disconnect, we experience them in a sort of endless loop, a closed system as McLuhan describes it, where the input and the output overlap, and what could be expressed with own sentences and words, becomes a link to a website, a quote, an image, a photograph.
 And since the tool is our extension, hence the idea that a professional tool makes us professionals.
-We all, at one point, saw someone with a big, expensive camera and thought, even if for a moment “he must be a professional”.
+We all, at some point, saw someone with a big, expensive camera and thought, even if for a moment “he must be a professional”.